kateinoigakukun/llvm-next-function-merging/README.md

 2. Configure build directory

-You need LLVM 13 or later to build this plugin.
+You need LLVM 13 to build this plugin.
 Please add `-DLLVM_DIR:PATH=/path/to/lib/cmake/llvm` to the CMake configuration in the case of pkg-config cannot find LLVM.

 ```console